 letter she addresses her peer Marie Louise, second wife of Napoleon Bonaparte and former French Empress.
 Her letter implies that she was longing for a simple life far away from the constraints of

 the tsar's court.
-We have cut this rare artifact into pieces under the supervision of a notary, sealed them in acrylic panels and worked them into our luxury bags.
-Each bag comes with a glossy
+We cut this rare artifact into pieces under the supervision of a notary, sealed them in acrylic panels and worked them into our luxury bags.
+Each bag comes with a glossy photo

-photo of the complete original document.
+of the complete original document.

 While searching for a suitable bride for her grandson, the future Emperor Alexander I, Tsarina Catherine the Great set her eyes on Princess Luise Marie Auguste of Baden (*1779).
 She invited the